-Will future textbook photos show our generation riding on hoverboards staring at phones, typing out our feelings for the world to see, taking pictures of ourselves or the fun things we were doing so all of our friends would be jealous.
-We all wanted to be rich, or at least own expensive things, and we all went deeper and deeper into debt without a care in the world?
-That we all got offended a little too easily, and it was slowly tearing us apart, breaking us into sections, a kind of neo-segregation.
-We floated through time as our world burned around us.
+Will future textbook photos show our generation riding on hoverboards staring at phones, typing out our feelings for the world to see?
+Taking pictures of ourselves and the fun things we were doing so all of our friends would be jealous?
+Will our story be that we all wanted to be rich, or at least own expensive things, and we all went deeper and deeper into debt without a care in the world?
+That we all got offended a little too easily, and it slowly tore us apart, breaking us into factions, a kind of neo-segregation?
+That we floated through time as our world burned around us?

 It doesn’t have to be that way.
 That’s the good thing about being part of a generation that’s coming of age – it’s our choice, our decision.
 No matter how we’ve grown up, we are gaining more and more power.
 We can choose whether to use that power for good or evil.
 We can choose what the history books oftomorrow say about us.
 Will we be proud of the things our children read in the future?

 Will our children have a future at all?

 This piece has been published in Teen Ink’s monthly print magazine.